Link Search Menu Expand Document

 By hanging the actor name off the role node, we permit actors to have different names, yet we can formulate queries that scope the name to a specific role.
 Also note that we retain the Actor node, albeit without properties, so we can write Kevin Bacon-style queries that link movies by their common actors.

-The SMS for this scoped mapping looks like this:
+The SMS2 for this scoped mapping looks like this:

 Scoped